First Universalist Church (Rochester, New York): Trans Naming Ceremony

 In December of 2024 First Universalist, First Unitarian Church of Rochester, and UU Canandaigua had a joint "Trans Naming Ceremony" event, hosted by First Unitarian in their building.
 This event included a spiritual naming ceremony, as is done with welcoming new children into UU faith communities, as well as an LGBTQ+ fair.
 There was also several workshops on legally changing your name in government IDs, etc, as well as lawyers present to help with legal questions around the matter.
 It was well attended and there is talk of making it an annual event.

 Big Gay Wedding

-In January of 2025 First Universalist, First Unitarian, and UU Canandaigua had another joint event, a "Big Gay Wedding", this time at the First Universalist church building.
+In January 2025 First Universalist, First Unitarian, and UU Canandaigua had another joint event, a "Big Gay Wedding", this time at the First Universalist church building.
 This event was to welcome any couple, especially queer ones, who wanted to be legally married before the second Trump administration took control of the government.
 Many local businesses donated their time and products, such as floral arrangements, cake, and photographers.
 Ministers from all three churches performed public ceremonies in the sanctuary of First Universalist and private ones up in the minister's office, for those wanting a more intimate ceremony.